abakam/employee/README.md

   ![myimage-alt-tag](https://cdn-images-1.medium.com/max/1600/1*U_PdPYok-XUT8TJNnETHow.png)

-  * On Maven Tool bar, click the cyclic icon highlighted in the image above to update depencies
+  * On Maven Toolbar, click the cyclic icon highlighted in the image above to update dependencies
   * Expand the Lifecycle submenu
   * Select clean
   * Click play icon on Maven Tool bar to run maven clean - to clean the project
-  * Seelect package
+  * Select package
   * Click play icon on Maven Tool bar to run maven package - to create a war file
   * Expand the Plugins submenu
   * Expand tomcat7 submenu